percona/percona-server-mongodb-operator/source/backups.rst

 You can use :ref:`prefix<backup-storages-azure-prefix>` option to specify the path (sub-folder) to the backups inside the container.
 If prefix is not set, backups will be stored in the root directory of the container.

-The schedule is specified in crontab format as explained in :ref:`Operator Custom Resource options<operator.backup-section>`.

 .. _backups-manual: